-Antisense is a new platform for drug discovery.
-Platform technologies combine all the elements necessary to create rapidly and efficiently a stream of new products.
+Antisense is an innovative platform for drug discovery.
+Platform technologies combine all the elements necessary to rapidly and efficiently create a stream of new products.

-Our antisense technology offers all of the qualities to build a successful drug discovery platform and to create better drugs to benefit patients.
+Our antisense technology offers the qualities to build a successful drug discovery platform and to create better drugs to benefit patients.

 - Specificity.
 We design our antisense drugs to selectively target one and only one gene product.
 All other things being equal, the more selectivity a drug has for its target the better the drug.

 - Broad Applicability.
-Antisense drugs can be created for any target including targets that are considered "un-druggable" by traditional small molecule technology.
+Antisense drugs can be created for any target including targets that the scientific community considered "un-druggable" by traditional small molecule technology.
 Antisense drugs have been shown to accumulate in specific organs and tissues, including the liver, kidney, spleen, bone marrow and fat cells.
-Our drug research is focused on diseases that are associated with RNA targets found in these tissues.
-Because antisense drugs distribute to many tissues, antisense drugs can be used to treat a wide variety of disease and bring benefit to patients in need.
+We focus our drug research on diseases that are associated with RNA targets found in these tissues.
+Because antisense drugs distribute to many tissues, antisense drugs could treat a wide variety of diseases and bring benefit to patients in need.

 - Rational Design.
 Antisense drug discovery is more rational than any other type of drug discovery because:

-- The rules for creating antisense drugs are known.
+- We know the rules for creating antisense drugs.
 They bind to target RNA.

 - The building blocks of antisense technology are constant across all antisense drugs.
 It is the order of the building blocks that direct our drugs to a specific target.

 - The distribution and metabolism of antisense drugs are very similar from drug to drug, resulting in a common and often times, predictable, safety profile across all antisense drugs.